joppe/blog/app/data/posts/module-loader-for-google-maps.md

 ## The result

-I have created a [plugin](https://github.com/joppe/google-maps-loader) for SystemJS to load Google Maps, it is heavily inspired by the plugin from [Heinrich Filter](https://github.com/HeinrichFilter/systemjs-plugin-googlemaps/blob/master/googlemaps.js).
+I have created a [plugin](https://github.com/joppe/google-maps-loader) for SystemJS to load Google Maps.
+It is heavily inspired by the plugin from [Heinrich Filter](https://github.com/HeinrichFilter/systemjs-plugin-googlemaps/blob/master/googlemaps.js).
 I could have just used his script, but I wanted to know how it works :) so I wrote my own.

-To use the plugin configure SystemJS.
+To use the plugin, configure SystemJS.

 ```
 System.config({